 Your GP can prescribe sildenafil to anyone with erectile dysfunction as long as it is safe to do so (see warnings above).
 Other PDE-5 inhibitors may only be prescribed based on your individual circumstances.

 In some cases you may need to pay the full cost of the medication.
 The exact price will depend on the dosage and your local pharmacy but four PDE-5 tablets usually cost between 17 and 30.

 Men with the following medical conditions are entitled to NHS prescriptions for PDE-5 inhibitors:

-In certain circumstances, some specialist centres may provide an NHS prescription for PDE-5 inhibitors - for example, if ED is causing you severe distress.
-The healthcare professional who is treating you will consider whether ED is:
+In certain circumstances, some specialist centres may provide an NHS prescription for PDE-5 inhibitors.
+For example, if ED is causing you severe distress.

-A vacuum pump is another treatment method for ED.
-It consists of a clear plastic tube that is connected to a pump, which is either hand or battery operated.
+A vacuum pump consists of a clear plastic tube that is connected to a pump, which is either hand or battery operated.

 You should not use a vacuum pump if you have a bleeding disorder or if you are taking anticoagulant medicines, which reduce the ability of your blood to clot.